mongodb/docs/source/includes/fundamentals/auth-specify.rst

 To authenticate using a connection string, include your settings in your connection string and pass it to the ``MongoClient.create()`` method to instantiate your ``MongoClient``.
-Select the :guilabel:`Connection String` tab in the respective section to see the syntax for authenticating using a **connection string**.
+The :guilabel:`Connection String` tab in each section provides the syntax for authenticating using a **connection string**.

 Alternatively, you can use the ``MongoCredential`` class to specify your